The Young Leader

 November 6, 2017 by Ashley Welter

 By the time you read this, you will be deep inside your fall.
-Perhaps you will have forgotten some of our inside jokes, or gone on to another fabulous vacation.
+Your mosquito bites will have healed, your Isla Cana sunburn will have faded, and you will no longer be used to mud and a daily explosion of rain.
+Perhaps you will have forgotten some of our inside jokes, or gone on to explore another fabulous place.
 Perhaps you’ve been busy with college applications and athletics schedules.
-But in this Time Capsule, I want to call you back to Isla Palo Seco, to that furious shoreline, to bright hammocks and big ideas about leadership and service.
+But in this Time Capsule, I want to call you back to Rancho Quemado, to your brightly painted cabinas and the open-air biblioteca and the warmth of a hospedaje dinner.

-We miss you here in Parrita, dear Session III, but we also want you out there, connecting with your home communities and planning your next travels.
+We will be missing you these next months, chicos—the hotel seems so quiet without your echoes—but we also want you out there, connecting with your home communities and planning your next travels.
 Go be your biggest selves—and please stay in touch if you need anything.

 All our best,